ellysh/video-game-bots/GLOSSARY.md

 ## AI

-In video games, Artificial Intelligence (AI) is used to generate intelligent behaviors primarily in non-player characters (NPCs), often simulating human-like intelligence. test <a href="https://en.wikipedia.org/wiki/Artificial_intelligence_%28video_games%29">Read more</a>
+In video games, Artificial Intelligence (AI) is used to generate intelligent behaviors primarily in non-player characters (NPCs), often simulating human-like intelligence. <a href="https://en.wikipedia.org/wiki/Artificial_intelligence_%28video_games%29">Read more</a>

 ## Application binary interface ABI